Sonosfera

 Disclaimer: While this guide reviews commercial music software, gym owners must always verify their specific public performance requirements with PRS for Music and PPL based on their exact square footage and class types.

 Your evaluation criteria should be ruthlessly practical.
-You need guaranteed legal compliance for UK businesses.
+You need clear licensing documentation for the supplied catalogue.
 You need explicit lyric filtering that actually works, so a heavy lifting playlist does not offend the morning Pilates class.
 You also need offline reliability because gym Wi-Fi is notoriously patchy, especially in basement free-weight rooms surrounded by thick concrete walls.

 Most fitness operators focus entirely on the playlist curation features of a platform, ignoring the licensing structure when searching for the best music service for gyms UK.
 Software that costs £10 a month but requires you to buy your own £400 annual blanket licence is a false economy.
 It shifts the administrative burden back onto you.